 |0.5 mM||2.89 mL||14.46 mL||28.92 mL|

 |5 mM||0.29 mL||1.45 mL||2.89 mL|

 References are publications that support the biological activity of the product.

 Thorneloe et al (2012) An orally active TRPV4 channel blocker prevents and resolves pulmonary edema induced by heart failure.
 Sci.Transl.Med.
 4 159 PMID: 23136043

 Cheung et al (2017) Discovery of GSK2193874: an orally active, potent, and selective blocker of transient receptor potential vanilloid 4.
 ACS Med.Chem.Lett.
 8 549 PMID: 28523109

 If you know of a relevant reference for GSK 2193874, please let us know.

 View Related Products by Product Action

-Currently there are no citations for GSK 2193874.
 Do you know of a great paper that uses GSK 2193874 from Tocris?
-If so please let us know.
+Please let us know.